 RootPresenter.
 Generally, it owns and manages the large-scale visual elements

-that each UI client creates (the scene graph), as well as handling input
+that each UI client creates (the scene graph), and handles mouse and touch input

 Pointer events, such as touch, typically follow an ADD → DOWN → MOVE*

 → UP → REMOVE state sequence, encoded as

 On ADD, we identify the set of potential clients by performing a hit test, and forward this event to these clients.
 To associate future touch events by the same finger to the same clients, we track the set of clients for that particular finger.
 Parallel dispatch is used to enable gesture disambiguation (TBD), where the touch events should eventually be owned by a single client.

 FocusEvent to the single client that is "on top".
 We also

 focused=false to the previously focused client.